amalgamaria/secretariat/docs/access/login.rst

 Logging in
 ==========

-Sequentially complete **both** Parts 1 and 2 to login, set your password, and to access the computational nodes.
+Sequentially complete **both** Parts 1 and 2 to login, set your password, and to submit jobs to nodes.
 For Part 1, complete the instructions appropriate for your machine.

 .. attention:: Do not attempt the following steps until you have been contacted regarding your username.

-   If you would like an account on Secretariat, please let us know via the `Ticket Request Form`_.
+   If you would like an account on Secretariat, please let us know!.

 ----